Published

 How does a Kanban board help in visualization?

-According to research, our brain processes visual data 60,000 times quicker than text, which means that we can function optimally with visual representations.
+In general, the human brain can recognize and interpret images better than text.
 Also, visualization and action are interlinked, activating the brain’s motor cortex.
-Visual depiction of tasks can be more effective in accomplishing them.
+Therefore, visual depiction of tasks can be more effective in accomplishing them.

 Having textual ‘to-do’ lists is not as effective as a Kanban board.
 Apart from being a cumbersome chore to interpret lengthy textual information, the to-do lists do not display the prioritized tasks.
 They do not give visual cues and have no clear beginning or end.